iamsumitpal/Image-Moderator-Prototype/README.md

-# Firebase Studio
+# Image Moderator

-This is a NextJS starter in Firebase Studio.
+This is a Prototype for image review moderator on ecommerce platforms.

 To get started, take a look at src/app/page.tsx.